publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/m__us_usc_t29_s705.md

     (41) __Workforce investment activities__

-        The term “workforce investment activities” means workforce investment activities,as defined in section 3 of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+        The term “workforce investment activities” means workforce investment activities, as defined in section 3 of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
 3102][/us/usc/t29/s3102]\], that are carried out under that Act.

     (42) __Youth with a disability__